DataDeviants/Cisco/README.md

 - A mock application to simulated pedestrian data on a city plan (`city/`)

 After finding the data quality and amount of interesting events to be lacking in the Firehose API data, we opted for the third approach.

+Additionally, we explored the use of ML Solutions, in particular Autoencoders, using code from this repository: https://github.com/LU15W1R7H/abm-dynamics-viz